ShedOps/tf-modules/aws/networking/vpc/examples/basic/README.md

 a) We use local backend for S3 state, as its an example :) in prod environments we would use S3 and dynamodb

+b) This will create 2 x subnets: Private and Public

-b) This will create a VPC with flow logs disabled
+c) This will create a VPC with flow logs disabled

-c) This is locked down, tweak as you like for internet outbound access, patching / updates etc
+d) This is NOT locked down by default, tweak as you like for internet outbound access, patching / updates etc

 To destroy the VPC: